How to become an out-of-network provider

 What is the specific value you offer prospective patients?
 What services do you specialize in and who’s best served by visiting your practice?
 Are you going to start offering telehealth services?

 Answering these questions is the first step toward differentiation.
 Ultimately, you’ll want to identify your specialty, your target patient and the personality of your practice.
 All of these factors will contribute to your larger brand and how it stands apart from others.
+Your eye care marketing plan should reflect your practice's unique value proposition and effectively communicate it through the channels your prospective patients engage with.

 Once you’ve established your unique brand and value provided you can begin pushing it through your website, email campaigns, local marketing and more!